Open data

 Charging infrastructure & energy supply

-• 4 fixed airside charging stations suitable for aircraft and electric cars
+• 4 fixed airside charging points suitable for aircraft and electric cars

-• 504 solar panels on the roof of our high-end hangar E-Deck
+• 504 solar panels on the roof of our premium hangar E-Deck

-• 500 kWh battery storage for surplus energy
+• 500 kWh battery storage for excess energy

-• Our own solar energy covers the entire fleet and car chargers; surpluses are fed back to the grid
+• Our own solar energy covers the entire fleet and the car chargers; surplus is fed back into the grid

-That equals the annual CO₂ emissions of approximately 100 gasoline cars!
+That is equal to the annual CO₂ emissions of about 105 petrol cars!

 Our fleet